 TRIGGER WARNING (TW): Unapologetically conservatarian views and ideas expressed here.
 This is not a Safe Space.

-Brexit: freedom from the European Union
+Brexit: British independence from the European Union

 Constitutional reform and a federal UK